Can you imagine a life without bacon? Thanks to some plant-based alternatives, you don’t have to!

 One of the main misconceptions about becoming vegan is the myth that it’s a chore; it’s a process of sacrifice and austerity.
 This couldn’t be further from the truth.
 Here, we explain why switching to a plant-based diet can be one of the most exciting things you can do – and we use vegan bacon to make our point!

 Does Being Vegan Mean I Have To Give Up Bacon?

-Thankfully, a number of companies spotted a gap in the market for this and realised there was quite a large group of people they could cater to if they created the correct products.
+Thankfully, a number of companies spotted a gap in the market for this and realised there was quite a large group of people they could cater to if they created the right products.
 So, in the last few years, we’ve seen an explosion in amazing plant-based products aimed at us.
-Browsing high street menus and scanning supermarket aisles today will quickly uncover everything from vegan pulled pork to faux gras, dairy-less chocolate to animal-free chicken burgers….and, perhaps most excitingly, vegan bacon!
+Browsing high street menus and scanning supermarket aisles today will quickly uncover everything from vegan pulled pork to faux gras, dairy-free ‘milk’ chocolate to animal-free chicken burgers….and, perhaps most excitingly, vegan bacon!

 - VBites Meat-Free Rashers

 - Sweet Earth & Sage Smoked Seitan Bacon

 - Phoney Baloney’s Coconut Bacon

 - Vivera Veggie Bacon Pieces